DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Monday

-- Meet to show progress on projects to classmates.
+- Midpoint Critique
+  - Each student will show their progress on the project so far, playing 1-2 minutes of a mix or composition.
+  - Other students will provide feedback and encouragement.

 ## Wednesday

+- Organized Work Session
+  - Work on feedback suggestions from Monday.
-- Meet with Jacob
+- Schedule:
+  - 1:00 - 1:50
+    - Abbie, Wiley, Mason
+  - 1:50 - 2:40
+    - Orlando, Reiter, Michael, Hunter

 ## Friday

-- Meet with Noah
+- All students meet for feedback and sharing progress session.

 # Week 16 (12/9)

 ## Monday

 - Fill out course evaluations
-- Show progress before final
+- ask any final questions or further feedback request before the final exam presentation.

-## Final Exam
+## WF

+- Exam time starts

-- Final Exam Presentation: -->
+# Final Exam

+> December 13, 1 - 3 pm